joseeden/joeden/docs/005-Cybersecurity/001-Security-and-Risk-Management/071-Security-Awareness.md

 - **Awareness**
     - Engages learners by introducing them to aspects of an issue, concern, problem, or need to capture their attention.

+## Security Training Methods

+Effective security training is essential for ensuring that employees understand and adhere to security policies and practices.
+Various methods can be employed to deliver security training, each suited to different organizational needs and contexts.

+- Instruction in on-site classes.
+- Integration with orientations.
+- Education through online providers.
+- Participation in vendor-provided classroom training.

+While all users should receive some degree of security education, organizations should also customize training to meet specific role-based requirements.
+For example, employees handling credit card information should receive training on PCI DSS requirements.

+Lastly, organizations also need to think about the frequency of their training efforts.
+They need to balance the time required to conduct the training with the benefit gained by reminding the users of their security responsibilities.

+- Conduct initial training for new employees.
+- Training can also be provided when employee assumes a new role.
+- Refresher training can also be done on an annual basis.

 ## Incident Response Exercises